Seanld/py-tracer/README.md

-# graphics-library
+# py-tracer

-Super basic 3D graphics engine I'm writing as a pastime.
-Probably won't work correctly for quite a while.
+A super basic ray tracer that I'm implementing in Python for kicks and giggles.
+Probably won't work right for a little while.

 Not that anyone but me will care.